flowers-1/powershellprojects/README.md

 # PowerShell Automation AppServer Installation

-IL10 Prerequisites for App Server installation
+###### IL10 Prerequisites for App Server installation

-These sets of scripts are intended to supplement the Windows installer and handle the configuration of the prerequisites for the Application Server.
-These pre-requisites are as follows:
+These sets of scripts are intended to supplement the Windows installer and handle the prerequisites for the Application Server.
+These prerequisites are as follows:

   1. Installation and configuration of the Apache Tomcat package;
   2. Installation and Configuration of the Oracle Java platform;
-  3. Configuration of the Java environment variables for the system;
+  3. Configuration of the Java environment variables for the system.

-These scripts are made to prevent human error on the client-side when installing and configuring the program for the first time.
-Also includes custom functional dependency libraries.
+The purpose of these scripts are to prevent human-error and reduce the technical knowledge burden that some of the installation could cause.

+*For more information, please see the documentation located in the "/help" folder*